|Ms Lynne Murray BAppSci FAIMS|

-Victoria joined the ANZIC-RC team in January 2012 as the PHARLAP-RCT (Permissive Hypercapnia, Alveolar Recruitment and Low Airway Pressure - Randomised Controlled Trial) Project Manager.
-Prior to this appointment, Vic was employed as an Intensive Care Unit Research Coordinator at The Alfred Hospital, and she has a clinical background in Critical Care Nursing.
-In 2013, Vic completed her Master's degree in Public Health.
+Victoria joined the ANZIC-RC team in January 2012 as the PHARLAP-RCT Project Manager and is now the Project Manager for the INTENT Study.
+Prior to her work at the ANZIC-RC, Vic was an Intensive Care Unit Research Coordinator at The Alfred Hospital.
+She has a clinical background in Critical Care Nursing, and completed her Master's degree in Public Health in 2013.

 |Ms Bridget Ady MClinEpi BHIM |

 Bridget joined the ANZIC-RC team in February 2012 as the TRANSFUSE-RCT (Standard issue tranfusion versus fresher red blood cell use in intensive care - randomised controlled trial) Project Manager.
 She is currently the Project Manager for the TAME study.
 Prior to this, Bridget was employed as a Haemotology Unit Research Coordinator at St Vincent's Hospital.
 She has a Master's degree in Clinical Research Methods.

 |Ms Genevieve O'Neill MPH BNSc RN|